A Symposium on Communication & Intelligence

 Organization

-The organizing committee for the Sympoisum on Communication & Intelligence are Chenhao Tan and Ari Holtzman.
+The organizing committee for the Symposium on Communication & Intelligence are Chenhao Tan and Ari Holtzman.
 This event is made possible by generous support of the Stevanovich Center for Financial Mathematics.

 Schedule